TREES FOR HOPE

 • Soil, Soul, Social Alchemy Hives are both in person and online gatherings in which participants deepen their practise and activities to enliven soil by compost making, their own soul by practising an art or craft, and their aspirations by acting on their dreams or desired Earth Healing project.
 Participant of the Hives also will be invited to form the Network when they have acted for their dreams.

-• Annual fund and awareness raising event online to report our activities of the year and raise funds for the following year's projects.
+• Annual fund and awareness raising event to report our activities of the year and raise funds for the following year's projects.

 Picture

-Trees for Hope is a Scottish Charity.
+Trees for Hope is a Registered Scottish Charity # SC047707

 To receive news and updates from us :